textpattern/textpattern.github.io/brand/user-docs-guide.md

 The scope of the documentation is primarily on the software’s core functionality.
 The out-of-the-box features and capabilities.

-Until further notice, and to a lessere degree, the user documentation site also harbours [plugin development resources](https://docs.textpattern.com/development/) and Textpattern [brand identity and collaboration information](https://docs.textpattern.com/brand/), including these guidelines.
+Until further notice, and to a lesser degree, the user documentation site also harbours [plugin development resources](https://docs.textpattern.com/development/) and Textpattern [brand identity and collaboration information](https://docs.textpattern.com/brand/), including these guidelines.

 With regard to the primary user documentation, it’s better to add new pages when needed than to cover every possible topic in advance without knowing it’s warranted.